 Jim Stickle, LMSW

-Specializations: Anger Management, Stress Management, PTSD, Anxiety and Panic, Depression/Grief and Loss, and Marriage/Relationship Issues.
+Specializations: Anger Management, Stress Management, PTSD, Anxiety and Panic, Depression/Grief and Loss, and Relationship Issues.

-Jim provides the best services that he can when individuals seek for his support.
-He believes in treating his clients with respect and dignity and also respecting their right to design and decide what type of life they want to pursue and live.
+Jim provides the best services that he can when individuals seek his support.
+He believes in treating the people he provides support to with respect and dignity and also respecting their right to design and decide what type of life they want to pursue and live.
 His services are strength based, and focus on the client’s behaviors that are functional and work to make their life more satisfying.
-He believes in helping people to make choices to live a more satisfying life.
+He believes in helping people make choices to live a more satisfying life.